25 Best Things to Do in Cottonwood, AZ

-The upper Verde Valley was home to a great many activities as the country developed.
+The upper Verde Valley was home to many activities as the country developed.

-Ranching, farming, copper mining, copper smelting, railroads and businesses have all played a vital role in the growth of the region and are represented in the exhibits at the museum.
+Ranching, farming, copper mining, copper smelting, railroads, and businesses have all played a vital role in the region's growth and are represented in the exhibits at the museum.

-While the exhibits at the Clemenceau Heritage Museum are frequently rotated, the permanent exhibits include a railroad diorama with working model trains.
+While the Clemenceau Heritage Museum exhibits are frequently rotated, the permanent exhibits include a railroad diorama with working model trains.

-Located on 1480 Annas Ave, Cottonwood, at the base of Mingus Mountains, the Coyote Trails Golf Course offers a fun golf experience for everyone who wants to play, regardless of their skill level.
+Located on 1480 Annas Ave, Cottonwood, at the base of Mingus Mountains, the Coyote Trails Golf Course offers a fun golf experience for everyone who wants to play, regardless of their skill levels.

 The course is a par 33, 9-hole course with bent grass greens and ryegrass fairways.

-The location offers up fantastic views when playing, not only of the surrounding area, but also of wildlife.
+The location offers fantastic views when playing, not only of the surrounding area but also of wildlife.

 Golf season here is year-round, and tee times begin as early as 7:00 AM.

-The course is also equipped to hold tournaments for their guests.
+The course is also equipped to hold tournaments for its guests.

 Riverfront Park is the largest park in Cottonwood city.